Terumo Cardiovascular Group

 - Call 1.800.521.2818

 Contact Us page.

 Consent Decree Fact Sheet

-- The key terms of the consent decree are:
+- The key terms of the consent decree were:

-- Terumo CVS will develop a work plan to resolve deficiencies noted in an independent audit of its Quality System.
-Terumo CVS will submit the plan to the FDA for approval.
-Terumo CVS’ progress will be documented by an independent auditor on a regular basis.
+- Terumo CVS would develop a work plan to resolve deficiencies noted in an independent audit of its Quality System.
+Terumo CVS would submit the plan to the FDA for approval.
+Terumo CVS' progress would be documented by an independent auditor on a regular basis.

-- Until Terumo CVS completes the actions in the plan, it agrees to restrict distribution of certain products built at its Ann Arbor factory to existing customers who deem the products medically necessary.
-For a complete list of products subject to the restrictions, see Status of Terumo CVS’ Products.
+- Until Terumo CVS completes the actions in the plan, it agreed to restrict distribution of certain products built at its Ann Arbor factory to existing customers who deem the products medically necessary.

 - Terumo CVS agrees to pay the FDA a disgorgement of $35 million.

 - All other Terumo CVS products are exempt from the consent decree and are available without restriction, including: